Statehood: Jan. 29, 1861 Living in KS Today Population

 If you still have family living in Kansas today, they may live in one of the larger cities of: Kansas City, Lawrence, Olathe, Overland Park, Shawnee, Topeka or Wichita.
 Chances are their ancestors came from Germany, Ireland, England or France.
 Their religion is likely one of the Christian denominations.

-They may work at one of the companies based in Kansas, like Cessna Aircraft, Koch Industries, Spirit Aero Systems, Univ. of KS Medical Ctr. or Via Chrsti Health System.
+They may work at one of the companies based in Kansas, like Cessna Aircraft, Koch Industries, Spirit Aero Systems, Univ. of KS Medical Ctr. or Via Christi Health.
 Some of them may enjoy eating a Bierocks sandwich or sunflower seeds.
 They probably root for the Kansas City Chiefs or Royals, Kansas Jayhawks or the Kansas State Wildcats.
-You might find them dodging tornadoes or visiting the Underground Salt Museum .
+You might find them dodging tornadoes or visiting the Underground Salt Museum

 The vital records information contained on this site may be used by individuals, libraries and genealogical societies